 To remain eligible for State aid at the end of each quarter, all students receiving State aid must be in good standing with the college and maintain a minimum GPA of 2.0 or higher for the quarter and students must have completed at least one-half of the original amount of credits for which the aid was calculated and paid for the quarter.

-Washington State Need Grant and State Work Study recipients may not exceed 125% of their program length in attempted credits toward degree requirements.
+State Aid recipients may not exceed 125% of their program length in attempted credits toward degree requirements.
 If a student is still completing degree requirements beyond 125% of their program requirements, they will not be eligible to receive additional State funding.

-Students who complete greater than half of the credits for which they were awarded for the quarter but less than the full number of credits for which the student was awarded are placed on SNG Warning Status for the following quarter.
-Students may not be on SNG Warning Status for two consecutive quarters.
+Students who complete greater than half of the credits for which they were awarded for the quarter but less than the full number of credits for which the student was awarded are placed on Warning Status for the following quarter.
+Students must complete 100% of the credits for which they were awarded in the Warning quarter to restore SAP good standing and avoid a Denied Status in the following quarter.
+Students may not be on State Aid Warning Status for two consecutive quarters.

-A student with a Washington State Need Grant (SNG) award who completes less than 50% of the minimum number of credits for which the grant was disbursed for a specific quarter will be placed on "denied status" and future SNG awards will be cancelled.
+A student with a State financial aid award who completes less than 50% of the minimum number of credits for which the aid was disbursed for a specific quarter will be placed on "denied status" and future awards will be cancelled.